EljakimHerrewijnen/Gupje/README.md

 # Gupje
 Gupje is a bare metal architecture based stub debugger that helps in ``post-exploitation`` steps.
 Like booting a smartphone after RCE has been achieved.
-Gupje is also capable of doing ``hardware-in-the-middle`` approaches as well as keeping control over a device while it is booting(Hijack trustzone etc.).
+Gupje is also capable of doing ``hardware-in-the-middle`` approaches as well as keeping control over a device while it is booting, this is needed for reaching weird goals like hijacking ``trustzone``.

 Gupje currently supporting the following architectures:
     * ARM64 (good support)